-There are three luxury en suite rooms upstairs, with the dining/breakfast room (complete with binoculars) situated between them, and they all have spectacular harbour views.
-The Inn is also served by a wifi system and free broadband.
+There are three en suite rooms upstairs, with the dining/breakfast room (complete with binoculars) situated between them, and they all have spectacular harbour views.
+The Inn is also served by a WiFi system and free broadband.

 Car parking is available on the street outside and is free and unrestricted.

 The Seaview prides itself on providing good beers,lagers and ciders.
 The beer supply lines are cleaned regularly and the Brewery has awarded the Seaview a special certificate for Exceptional Beer Line cleaning.
 The Inn always has a local real ale on offer as well as one or two guest ales plus an array of popular lagers, stouts and ciders.
 We even have a basket of biscuits for visiting dogs.

 Falmouth is a buzzing beachside town, with a colourful maritime history, busy docks, thriving arts scene and great atmosphere, so why not pay us a visit to discover the full potential of the local area?